 - Small but more expensive

-Completely mineral based with a high protection factor and no chemical active ingredients, this is a great general sunscreen for Hawaii that you can use out and about as well as at the beach.
+It’s completely mineral-based with a high protection factor and no chemical active ingredients.
+I find that Blue Lizard is a great general sunscreen for Hawaii because it’s comfortable enough to use when you’re out or when you’re at the beach.

 - SPF 50